MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 Download the new versions of the AKS base Ubuntu Image and AKS engine.

 As explained in the AKS engine for Azure Stack Hub documentation, deploying a Kubernetes cluster requires two main components:
-- The aks-engine binary (required)
+- The aks-engine binary
-- AKS Base Ubuntu 16.04-LTS Image Distro (deprecated - no longer use, change in API Model to use 18.04 instead)
+- AKS Base Ubuntu 16.04-LTS Image Distro
-- AKS Base Ubuntu 18.04-LTS Image Distro (required for Linux agents)
-- AKS Base Windows Server Image Distro (required for Windows agents)

 New versions of these are available with this update: